“There is no way God is not going to judge me for this”

 4) Our Attitude Towards Sin

-However, if you are reading this post and have any sense of worry/ regret/ remorseful whiles reading this post, that in itself is evidence of God’s grace of giving you a heart that desires to repent.
+However, if you are a Christian reading this post and have any sense of worry, regret or remorse, that in itself is evidence of God’s grace of giving you a willing heart that desires to repent.

 In other words, there is still hope for us.